Annuities: 10 Things to Know

 Annuities are classified in several different ways, including how they are purchased and how the funds grow.
 They can also be customized with different contract provisions known as riders.
 For example, an annuity could include a long-term care rider that increases your payout should you require long-term care.
 Or a rider could provide for funds from an annuity to go to a beneficiary should the annuity holder die before receiving the funds.

-You should keep in mind that these riders cost money, meaning if your annuity pays an income stream, the income payments will be smaller.
+You should keep in mind that these riders cost money, meaning if your annuity pays you a regular monthly, quarterly or annual income, the income payments will be smaller.
 In other instances, an annuity may pay a lump sum at a specified date.

 3. Annuities vs CDs: which pay more?

-Annuity shoppers may be seeking the security of a certificate of deposit, but with a better return.
-These days, annuities are delivering that.
+Annuity shoppers may be seeking the security of a certificate of deposit (CD), but with a better return.
+For now, annuities are delivering that.

 4. Immediate annuities vs. deferred annuities: what's the difference?